Harumaki (Japanese Spring Rolls)

 how to make harumaki.

-• To store: Place leftovers in the sealable container and store it in the refrigerator for up to 3 days.
+To store: Place leftover Harumaki in a sealable container and refrigerate for up to 3 days.

-• To freeze: Place the cooked and cooled spring rolls in a ziplock bag and store it in the freezer for up to two months.
+To freeze: Place the cooked and cooled spring rolls in a Ziploc bag and store them in the freezer for up to two months.
+Thaw it overnight.

-You can prepare the uncooked Harumaki in advance and cook them at a later time.
+You can prepare the uncooked spring rolls in advance and cook them later.

 Once you’ve prepared the rolls, gently place them in a shallow container, adding parchment paper between each layer to prevent sticking.
 Store them in the freezer for up to two months.